 This code was loosely inspired by: https://raw.githubusercontent.com/kylehounslow/opencv-tuts/master/object-tracking-tut/objectTrackingTut.cpp written by Kyle Hounslow, 2013.

-where x and y are the standardized coordinates of the center of each detected and good object (good objects have a pixel area within the range specified by
+This module can send standardized serial messages as described in Standardized serial messages formatting.
+One message is issued for on every video frame for each detected and good object (good objects have a pixel area within the range specified by

 Trying it out